IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-5-build.markdown

 About the sample application
 ----------------------------

 The `BusAlerts` application displays alerts and advertisements inside the city's public transit vehicles as they move through points of interest.
 For example, if there is a security incident an alert about the incident is displayed inside the bus as the bus approaches the region.
 Local businesses can also purchase advertising to be displayed when the bus is near the business.
-To follow along, you can download the application if you haven't already.
-[LINK TBD]
+To follow along, you can [download the sample application](https://streams-github-samples.mybluemix.net/?get=QuickStart%2FBusAlerts) if you haven't already.

 Build the application
 ---------------------